BRIEF HISTORICAL OVERVIEW:

 • Aggressive dog or fearful dog.

-• Any dog with obvious physical or behavioral abnormalities.
+• Any dog clearly showing physical or behavioral abnormalities.

 • Persistence of the fontanelle.